NOTICE: Abstract Submissions for ICHAMS 2019 are now CLOSED.

 Q: Can I submit an abstract that has been or will be published as a full article in the RCSI Student Medical Journal (SMJ) - *RCSI STUDENTS ONLY*

 Yes, you can publish and present in both journals as the SMJ is not published online.
+However, you cannot publish your abstract in both the BMC and RCSI SMJ.

 Q: Can I present my abstract at ICHAMS and at the RCSI Research Summer School Research Day? - *RCSI STUDENTS ONLY*